What is Dropshipping?

 I am a local business, is dropshipping for me?

-If you want to make a transition to online sales exclusively or complementarily on different products, dropshipping is the solution for you.
+If you want to make a transition to online sales exclusively or complementarily on different products, it is the solution for you.

 Indeed, this method allows you to sell products online that are mostly unavailable in physical shops and responds to different marketing and sales cycles than the management of a physical shop.